-The map on the next page shows most lots in the North Clifford Secondary Plan designated Highway Commercial in the County Official Plan with lands to the south and west of James Street designated Residential.
-Two parcels along the drainage course (Municipal Drain 93) through the Planning Area are designated Future Development while sections of the Drain are designated Core Greenlands.
-An Industrial designation applies to the Town sewage lagoon.
-The PA5-5 special policy area was needed to establish conditions of a severance approval some years ago.
+Most of the lots in the North Clifford Secondary Plan are designated Highway Commercial in the County Official Plan with lands in the southern corner designated Residential.
+Sections of Municipal Drain 93 are designated Core Greenlands while land along the Drain are designated Future Development.
+The Town sewage lagoons are designated Industrial.
+The PA5-5 designation refers to special policies in the County Plan implementing a severance from several years back.